‘Madam Secretary’ Cancellation Odds: CBS Drama Hailed As Lowest Rated Scripted Series

 Madam Secretary is a scripted drama on CBS that seemed to have a lot of potential when it first aired in 2014.
 While the series has received a lot of support from a handful of avid viewers and followers, the show does not seem to be doing so well in terms of ratings.
-What are the odds that the Téa Leoni-led show will be renewed or cancelled after Season 4?
+What are the odds that the Téa Leoni-led show will be renewed or canceled after Season 4?

 Madam Secretary Season 4 has been hailed as the lowest rated scripted drama on CBS in a recent report on TV Line.
 According to the publication, the show received a 0.7 rating in the 18-49 demographic, which is 23.76 percent lower than the previous season’s overall ratings of 0.88.